Green Card Process Overview

 AC21 addressed this issue by allowing an individual who has had a Green Card Application pending for more than 180 days to switch to a new employer anywhere in the U.S. as long as it is in a similar occupational category to the one filed in the original Labor Certification.
-This provision will allow individuals to have many of the benefits of having the Green Card, even though the Green Card Application will have not yet been approved.
+This provision will allow individuals to have many of the benefits of having a Green Card, even though the Green Card Application will have not yet been approved.
 On the other hand, employers will have to change their strategies to account for the possibility that individuals, whom they may have sponsored throughout a long and expensive process, may leave without providing enough of a benefit to the employer to make it worthwhile.
 Therefore, employers will have to consider new strategies such as employment contracts with individuals prior to Green

 Card sponsorship, and/or monetary compensation in the event the individuals use this new Green Card portability provision.

-Need a top green card lawyer in Boston, MA who is experienced in business immigration and can help you through the process to obtain a green card?
+Do you need a top Green Card lawyer in Boston, MA who is experienced in individual and business immigration and can help you through the process to obtain Green Card status?
 Does your company need help obtaining labor visa status for your foreign national workers?
 Have questions about the process of going from H-1B to Green Card?